 To get help with fees you must either have:

-- be an EU citizen and have been living in the EU for 3 continuous years immediately before the start of your course
+- been living in the UK or EU for 3 continuous years immediately before the start of your course

-- have ‘indefinite leave to remain’ in the UK
+- indefinite leave to remain in the UK or settled status

-To get help with living costs you must be from England, Scotland, Wales or Northern Ireland.
+You can only get help with living costs if you’re from England, Scotland, Wales or Northern Ireland.

 You must be studying for one of these Trinity College London Diplomas: